-As stated in section 2.3, the assessed combined standard uncertainties for TA and DIC are single fixed values provided as regionally-static non-spatially varying fields in the netCDF files.
-Uncertainty information for SST and SSS are taken from the literature references and are provided as spatially varying fields in the netCDF.
-Uncertainties in TA, DIC, SST and SSS are provided as optional uncertainty input arguments in PyCO2SYS to generate uncertainties for pH, pCO_2 , Ω Calcite and Ω
+As stated in section 2.3, the assessed combined standard uncertainties for TA and DIC are single fixed values provided as regionally-static (non-spatially varying) fields in the netCDF files.
+Uncertainty information for SST and SSS are taken from the literature references and are provided as spatially varying fields in the netCDF files (as provided in the original datasets).
+Uncertainties in TA, DIC, SST and SSS are provided as optional uncertainty input arguments in pyCO2SYS to generate uncertainties for pH, pCO2, Ω Calcite and Ω Aragonite.

-Aragonite.
 PyCO2SYS uses a forward finite difference approach to calculate the derivatives needed to propagate uncertainties for all these output variables.
 This produces a spatially varying combined uncertainty budget for each remaining carbonate system parameter.
-The spatially varying uncertainties in SST, SSS, pH, pCO_2 , Ω Calcite and Ω Aragonite are all provided in the respective netCDF files.
+The spatially varying uncertainties in SST, SSS, pH, pCO2, Ω Calcite and Ω Aragonite are all provided in the respective netCDF files.